 Every two hours a pedestrian dies in the United States.

+A pedestrian is considered any person that is on foot whether they are walking, jogging, running, lying down, or hiking, and is involved in a collision with a motor vehicle.
 The majority of pedestrian accidents occur in urban areas, just like Houston, Texas.
 Thousands of pedestrians become severely injured due to driver negligence. in addition to driver negligence, pedestrian accidents occur due to poor driving conditions, mechanical failures in traffic signs, or bicyclist negligence.

 In efforts to reduce the amount of pedestrian accidents, Houston pedestrian accident attorney, Sue E. West, advises pedestrians and drivers to follow certain driving and walking protocols.